 Choosing the Movie Night Sofa

-If you love deep seats and tend to watch TV semi-reclined or stretched out, this sofa fits that “sink in and stay put” lifestyle.
-If you sit upright for long laptop sessions, plan on adding a lumbar pillow to keep your hips from drifting into a slouch.
-Measure carefully—its single-frame build and 96" width favor bigger rooms and simpler entry paths.
-If you have pets or kids, the removable slipcovers and performance fabric matter more than you think once spills happen.
-If you want a more upright, firmer everyday sit, consider the Room & Board Metro.
-If you need modular flexibility and easier maneuvering, look at Burrow’s Range seating options.
+If you love truly deep seats and tend to watch TV semi-reclined or stretched out, this sofa fits that lifestyle well.
+For longer laptop sessions or upright reading, a small lumbar pillow helps keep your hips from drifting into a slouch.
+Measure carefully: the 96-inch width and single-frame design are better suited to bigger rooms and cleaner entry paths.
+If pets or kids are part of daily life, the removable covers and soft performance fabric become much more valuable.
+If you prefer a more balanced, upright sit, consider the Room & Board Metro.
+If modular flexibility and easier maneuvering matter more, Burrow Range is worth a look.

 Limitations